Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos: Evaluation

 \subsection{Limitations}

-Our algorithm is less discriminative of subjects that are less emotive and more neutral most of the times.
+Our algorithm is less discriminative of subjects that are less emotive and more neutral.
 In the future, relying on more granular dynamic signatures that can extract micro-expressions can help alleviate this.
-Since our avatar fingerprinting algorithm relies on facial landmarks, their robustness affects its accuracy as well.
 The performance of our method degrades when expressions that are critical to verifying the driving identity are not captured by the synthetic portrait generator.
-For instance, if a synthetic portrait generator does not animate eyebrows in the rendered video, we cannot discriminate between identities that differ only in the way they move their eyebrows.
-Lastly, our dataset currently features only one type of interaction: one-on-one conversations.
-Expanding it to include other forms of conversational interactions would be beneficial.
+Lastly, our dataset currently features only one style of interaction: one-on-one conversations.
+We plan to expand to other conversation styles, such as one-way speeches, in future.